-Metro will open a new, 426-space parking garage Monday at its Twinbrook station.
+Metro will open a 426-space parking garage at its Twinbrook station on the Red Line.

-It was built by developer JBG of Chevy Chase as part of a joint deal and replaces a surface parking lot that will become a development with offices, retail and housing.
+It was built for developer JBG of Chevy Chase as part of a joint deal and replaces a surface parking lot that will become a development with offices, stores and housing.

-The price of the new garage won’t change — $5 on weekdays, free on weekends.
-It is accessible from Chapman Avenue, which is next to the station.
+The price of parking at the station won’t change — $5 on weekdays, free on weekends.
+The garage is accessible from Chapman Avenue, which runs alongside the station.

-Earlier this year, the garage had “extensive cracks” that were of concern to Metro officials.
-The contractor — Coakley & Williams — had said it was prepared to make the repairs to the garage.
+Earlier, the garage had “extensive cracks” that were of concern to Metro officials.
+The contractor, Coakley & Williams, had said it was prepared to make the repairs to the garage.

 Dan Stessel, Metro’s chief spokesman, said in an e-mail that “the cracks weren’t a great concern.”
 He noted that they were “non-structural in nature.”

 But “we wanted the issue corrected before the garage opened,” he said.
 “Yes, we are satisfied with the fix.”

 At the Rosslyn station on the Orange and Blue lines, Arlington County is opening three new high-speed elevators Monday.

 Metro recently said that its escalator reliability has improved, but riders are often frustrated at the number of outages throughout the system, which has 588 escalators and 243 elevators.

 The auction of Natural Bridge — the Virginia landmark believed to have been surveyed by a young George Washington and once owned by Thomas Jefferson — has been rescheduled for Wednesday, Dec.
 18. The auction had previously been set for Nov.
 14.